Gromov-Witten Generating Series of Elliptic Curves and Iterated Integrals of Eisenstein-Kronecker Forms: Iterated integrals of Eisenstein-Kronecker forms

 Here the integration domain $A_{\sigma([n])}$ is constructed such that it avoids the singularities of $f$, with

 for sufficiently small positive real numbers $\varepsilon_{i},i\in [n]$.
-The integration domain in $\dashint_{E_{\sigma([n])}}$ can also be constructed explicitly \cite[Section 4.3]{Li:2020regularized}.
-Note that unlike the iterated residues and iterated $A$-cycle integrals, the iterated regularized integral in \eqref{eqnconventionforiteratedintegrals} is independent of the ordering of the iteration \cite{Li:2020regularized} and is therefore simply called the regularized integral.
+Due to the meromorphicity of $f$ and the residue theorem, the iterated $A$-cycle integrals are invariant under small deformations of the $\varepsilon_{i}$ parameters.
+The integration domain in $\dashint_{E_{\sigma([n])}}$ can also be constructed explicitly \cite[Section 3.4]{Li:2020regularized}. and the regularized integral extends to an operator on $f\in A_{E_{[n]}}^{0}(\star D)$ \cite[Section 2.5]{Li:2020regularized}.
+Note that unlike the iterated residues and iterated $A$-cycle integrals, the iterated regularized integral in \eqref{eqnconventionforiteratedintegrals} is independent of the ordering of the iteration \cite[Theorem 2.37]{Li:2020regularized} and is therefore simply called the regularized integral.